 This means that in children with only one or a few injuries, which are widely disseminated, no special care is necessary.

-Among the treatments for the elimination of molluscs, can be cited as the most used:
+Among the treatments for the elimination of mollusks, can be cited as the most used:

-- The procedure of stepping with local anesthesia or curette, are destructive, but very aggressive treatments that can cause bleeding and scarring and are rarely performed due to pain problems and possible scarring.
+- Step with local anesthesia or curette is a destructive but very aggressive treatment that can cause bleeding and scarring and is rarely performed due to pain problems and possible scarring.

-- Through the use of therapies with agents used to perform the chemical peel such as: 1% topical Cantaridine, potassium hydroxide at different concentrations, 3% podophyllin and trichloroacetic acid.
+- The use of therapies with agents used to perform the chemical peel such as 1% topical Cantaridine, potassium hydroxide at different concentrations, 3% podophyllin, and trichloroacetic acid.

-- Cryotherapy with the use of liquid nitrogen, in this treatment liquid nitrogen is applied with cryospray until an ice halo surrounds the lesion.
+- Cryotherapy uses liquid nitrogen; in this treatment, liquid nitrogen is applied with cryospray until an ice halo surrounds the lesion.
 This treatment can be repeated weekly until resolution.
 This procedure is usually painful and causes residual pigmentations.

-The use of medications such as: Cidofovir 0.3 to 3% gel or cream, applied once a day for 15 days, Imiquimod 5% cream applied moderately three times a week for sixteen weeks and Cimetidine in a dose of 40mg per kg of weight per day, 0.5% podophyllotoxin cream or paint twice a day for 3 days for 4 weeks.
+The use of medications such as Cidofovir 0.3 to 3% gel or cream, applied once a day for 15 days, Imiquimod, 5% cream, applied moderately three times a week for sixteen weeks, and Cimetidine in a dose of 40mg per kg of weight per day, 0.5% podophyllotoxin cream or paint twice a day for three days for four weeks.
 Podophyllotoxin and Imiquimod should be avoided during pregnancy and lactation.